rohith-calicut/rohithverse/README.md

 # EntriVerse

-The internal design system for Entri.
+The internal design system for My company.
 Source of truth for tokens, components, typography, color, spacing, elevation, and dark mode rules across web, Android, and iOS.
 Supports 11+ regional Indian languages.

 This repo is the canonical home for the EntriVerse spec and ships as a **Claude Code marketplace plugin** so AI tools generate UI that matches the system without you pasting the spec into every prompt.